Whitening Home Remedies May Affect Sensitive Teeth

 Stain-Removing Toothpastes

-The biggest drawback of both chair-side and at-home teeth whitening is increased tooth sensitivity and the risk of irritated gums.
+The biggest drawback of both professional and at-home teeth whitening is increased tooth sensitivity and the risk of irritated gums.
 Sensodyne Extra Whitening toothpaste is an ideal choice if you have sensitive teeth.
-Brushing twice daily with this number one dentist-recommended toothpaste brand for sensitivity also helps gently lift surface stains.
+Brushing twice daily with this number one dentist-recommended toothpaste brand for sensitivity helps gently lift surface stains.
 It also calms the nerves deep inside the tooth to help protect against tooth sensitivity.

-Discover the full Sensodyne teeth whitening toothpaste range.
+Discover the full Sensodyne teeth whitening toothpaste range

 SOURCES